tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ## Clean fastq files

 We'll see if we can clean up the adapter contamination and low quality at the ends of the reads using [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
-Normally for paired-end data, you'd run in paired-end mode so that read pairs are maintained.
+Normally for paired-end data you would run in paired-end mode so that read pairs are maintained.
 Single-end mode can be run on the forward and reverse reads separately if it's desirable to retain unpaired reads
-(after one mate is removed due to quality issues).
+(if a mate fails QC).
 Cutadapt performs partial sums low-quality trimming.
 You can check out the [algorithm](https://cutadapt.readthedocs.io/en/stable/algorithms.html#quality-trimming-algorithm) to see how it works.
 We'll use a quality cutoff of `-q 15` and specify
 Illumina TruSeq [adapters](https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html), which is what were used for the frog sequencing.

-	# RUN THIS ONE # paired-end mode #
+	# RUN THIS ONE (paired-end mode) #
 	cutadapt -q 15 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT --minimum-length 36 \
         -o "$DIR/output/CH1401_R1_clean.fastq.gz" -p "$DIR/output/CH1401_R2_clean.fastq.gz" \
 	"$DATDIR/fastq/CH1401_R1.fastq" "$DATDIR/fastq/CH1401_R2.fastq"

-	# single-end mode
+	# example of single-end mode below

 	#cutadapt -q 15 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA --minimum-length 36 \
         #-o "$DIR/output/CH1401_R1_clean_se.fastq.gz" "$DATDIR/fastq/CH1401_R1.fastq"